Analyze and document code using GitHub Copilot

 You can also open the Chat view using the Ctrl+Alt+I keyboard shortcut.

-3. In the Chat view, enter a prompt that uses GitHub Copilot’s @workspace Chat participant to generate a description of the project.
+In the Chat view, enter a prompt that uses the #codebase chat variable to include the full context of the codebase when generating a description of your code.

 For example, enter the following prompt in the Chat view:

-You should see a response that describes each of the projects in the solution:
+You should see a response that describes all of the projects included in the solution:

-7. Take a moment to review the code file.
+Take a moment to review the project files.

-8. Enter a prompt in the Chat view that generates a description of the ConsoleApp class.
+Enter a prompt in the Chat view that asks how to publish your codebase to a private GitHub repository.

 For example, enter the following prompt in the Chat view: